florianamoser/splicer/documentation/splicer-animator.md

 ![splicer animator in blender: Animate Sample](https://raw.githubusercontent.com/florianamoser/splicer/refs/heads/main/documentation/assets/splicer-animator-3.webp){ align=left }
 *Click on image to enlarge*

-!!! tip "Read the chapter "Axis Specification" before starting animation"
+!!! info "Read the chapter "Axis Specification" before starting animation"

 1. **Select the Sample object** in the Blender Outliner.
 2. Set the **Sample object dimensions** to match the physical dimensions of the actual sample.